- Understanding Chronic Kidney Disease

 - What to Expect with CKD

 - Take a FREE CLASS on Kidney Disease

 Understanding Chronic Kidney DiseaseUnderstanding Chronic Kidney Disease

-Diabetes is the number one cause of kidney failure in the US—responsible for 44% of kidney disease cases.
+Diabetes is the number one cause of kidney failure in the US.
+1 in 3 adults with diabetes may have chronic kidney disease.*

 Why diabetes can cause kidney disease

 Diabetes can impact blood circulation within the glomerulus, a part of the kidney’s blood-filtering system.
 People with diabetes may also have the following risk factors:

 How kidney disease progresses with diabetes

 - Changes in kidney function may begin within 2–5 years after diagnosis of diabetes.